APRILIA RACING S.R.L.

 • ascertain, prior to initiating the relationship, the respectability and reliability of service providers involved in waste management, also by acquisition and verification of environmental disclosures, certifications and authorisations made by the same or acquired in accordance with law, also requesting the commitment - by the same - to maintain said authorisation certificates valid and effective for the entire duration of the contract.

-With specific reference to plant, the manager involved is required to plan and/or carry out plant maintenance in line with the maintenance plan of the same, verifying its correct functioning and reporting any anomalies to the competent functions.
+With specific reference to plant, those involved are required to plan and/or carry out plant maintenance in line with the corresponding maintenance plans, verifying correct operation of the same and reporting any anomalies to the appropriate persons in charge.

 In order to protect intellectual and industrial property, the Company requires that all research, design and development activities relating to new products is carried out in full compliance with current applicable national/international regulations, as well as with contractual commitments in place; in particular, it is necessary to verify in advance the pre-existence of industrial property rights on the part of third parties (registration of trademarks or other hallmarks, inventions, industrial ornamental models, patents).
 Similarly, the Company requires appropriate controls on the origin of materials, components and products purchased in order to monitor and verify the absence of counterfeiting or alteration of trademarks and/or hallmarks.